How to Modernise Your Performance Management

 One Size Does Not Fit All

 In 2018, The Guardian claimed ‘the appraisal is dead.
 Long live the catch-up’.
-Shorter feedback cycles and a casual environment are both found in many of the advisory articles and employee surveys as suggested improvements to the performance management experience.
+Shorter feedback cycles and an informal environment are both found as advice in a good portion of the research into this issue.

 Running your own internal poll or survey will be good practice to confirm if this is the case for your people as well.
-Following this, it will be important to work with line managers to clarify exactly what their team members definitions of these are.
+It will be important to specify in your survey how your organisation has chosen to define ‘shorter feedback cycles’ and ‘informal environment’.
 Is a shorter feedback cycle once a week or once a quarter?
-What creates a casual atmosphere – a loose agenda, shorter meeting time, more open-ended questions?
+What creates an informal environment – a loose agenda, shorter meeting times, more open-ended questions?

-This will vary for each individual and may open the opportunity for HR to collaborate with line managers to create a flexible template for performance reviews (or catch-ups) that can operate as a guide for employees who have expressed no strong preference or enjoy the structure but can also work as a starting point for conversations which go down a different path.
+This may open the opportunity for HR to collaborate with line managers to create a flexible template for performance reviews (or catch-ups).
+This can operate as a guide for all teams across your organisation, catering to the varying needs they might have expressed in the survey.

 Flexible technology will be key in supporting these bespoke processes.
-A performance management tool that can be tailored to employees and manager’s taking collaborative ownership, the identification of skills gaps, and custom development plans will enable efficiency as well as quality.
+A performance management tool that can be tailored to employees and manager’s taking collaborative ownership, configured to an evolving workplace culture, and create custom development plans will enable efficiency as well as quality.

 Reducing Stress, Increasing Reward